Aaron Pickles: Career

+Accrington Stanley

 Pickles began his career at Accrington Stanley.
 On 14 October 2022, he joined Glossop North End on a work experience loan.
 He made his debut the following day, in a 2–1 home defeat to Macclesfield.
 He made his first-team debut for Accrington on 28 January 2023, after coming on as an 80th-minute substitute for Doug Tharme in a 3–1 defeat to Leeds United in an FA Cup fourth round match at the Crown Ground.

+On 15 November 2024, Pickles joined National League North side Farsley Celtic on a one-month loan deal.
+On 24 January 2025, he joined Southport on a one-month loan.

+On 9 May 2025, Accrington Stanley announced the player would be leaving when his contract expired in June.

+Non-League

+On 18 July 2025, Pickles returned to Southport for a third spell, signing a permanent one-year deal with an option for a further twelve months.